RomanoLab/phytotherapy-ontology/CTAPred/README.md

 # Modified CTAPred Pipeline

-CTAPred pipeline adapted for parallelization by splitting input dataset and processing each chunk on a separate core which massively reduces runtime for large data inputs.
+CTAPred pipeline for predicting protein-phytotherapy interactions parallelized by splitting input dataset and processing each chunk on a separate core which massively reduces runtime for large data inputs.
 Also replaces some Pandas functionality with Polars operations for greater efficiency.

 ## Usage
 ```